 - Mental capacity – decision-making models for patients who lack decision specific capacity

-- Dilemmas in urgent palliative care situations
+- Clinical decision making in palliative care emergencies

 - Errors in clinical decision-making